fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What's the highest priority when getting a project done on time ?

 > What happen s when you get cheap with programmers?

 > What is a software engineer's/ programmer’s worst nightmare?